ivanreese/visual-programming-codex/README.md

 # Visual Programming Codex

-Despite the GUI going mainstream in the 80s, the programming community has largely opted to remain in the era of the terminal.
+Despite the GUI going mainstream in the 80s, programming seems to have stalled in the era of the terminal and clung to coding with text.
 Yet there have always been magnificent visual programming projects at the periphery.
 This repo exists to shine a light on these alternatives, see what costs and benefits they offer, and reflect on the work of people pushing for a future where programming leverages more of our senses and modalities.

 1. [Implementations](implementations.md) — Specific products, projects, or prototypes.
 Lots of images.
 1. [Reflections](reflections.md) — Talks, articles, and papers broadly about non-textual programming.